 - In this system, you still use parentheses within your prose to give page or line numbers for texts you refer to repeatedly (e.g. historical documents or works of literature).
 Use a note for the first such reference so the reader knows which edition you're using, and state that all subsequent references will be to this edition.

-1 William Shakespeare, Hamlet, in The Norton Introduction to Literature, 8th ed., ed.
-Alison Booth, J. Paul Hunter, Kelly J. Mays, and Jerome Beaty (New York: W.W.
-Norton, 2001), 996.
-Subsequent parenthetical references will refer to this edition.
+1 William Shakespeare, Hamlet, in Norton Introduction to Literature, 12th ed., ed.
+Kelly J. Mays (New York: W.W.
+Norton, 2016), 1402.
+Subsequent parenthetical citations will refer to this edition.

 6 Smith, 964.